 Tests measure all kinds of things, like physical endurance, intellectual prowess, and even emotional competence.
 And while all those are important, at Heresite Protective Coatings, our favorite test is salt spray testing.

 Salt spray testing (also called salt fog testing) examines the corrosion resistance of our coatings and is used as an accelerated means for surfaces to withstand atmospheric corrosion.
 It’s done in a closed cabinet that can be changed to mimic different corrosive environments.

-Although each laboratory has a slightly different set up, the basics of the test are as described above.
-Heresite is fortunate to have a cabinet with a digital readout displaying the total hours of test cabinet operation, as well as alarms that will notify us about a variety of important things, such as if the salt solution level becomes low.
-These features are important because some salt spray tests run for extremely long times.
-For example, Heresite P-413 was tested against ASTM B-117 for 6,000+ hours.
-That’s 250 straight days (or a little over 8 months) of continuous salt spray.
+Heresite is fortunate to have a cabinet with a digital readout displaying the total hours of test cabinet operation and alarms that tell us things like if the salt solution level becomes low.
+Some salt spray tests run pretty long.
+Our Heresite P-413 was tested for 6,000+ hours… that’s a little over 8 months of continuous salt spray!

 We use salt spray testing in two ways to develop and evaluate our HVAC-R and radiator coatings.
 For the first one, salt spray testing is used as a stand-alone corrosion resistance test.

 The salt spray test consists of four phases:

 - First, the edges and the backs of small panels are protected with the coating to be tested.
 The front of the panel is “scribed” with a sharp tool to produce a scratch through the coating to the metal substrate.

 - Then it is placed inside the test cabinet.
 The cabinet contains racks to hold the panels in position, tilted back 15 to 30 degrees from the vertical.